 The Dangers of Cold Weather

-Hummingbirds have high metabolism, and while they have ways to keep themselves warm, including going into a torpor at night to preserve energy, a sudden cold snap can be deadly.
+Hummingbirds have high metabolisms, and while they have ways to keep themselves warm, including going into a torpor at night to preserve energy, a sudden cold snap can be deadly.
 A reliable source of nectar is essential to replenish their energy.
 Low nighttime temperatures can freeze hummingbird sugar water, however, and night-starved birds may have to wait for hours for the nectar to thaw enough for drinking.
 Furthermore, frozen nectar can also crack or otherwise damage hummingbird feeders, making them less useful for feeding hummingbirds all year round.

 How to Keep Hummingbird Nectar From Freezing